 This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

-Bothwell Lodge provides a mostly level parking lot with an accessible water fountain and information kiosk located adjacent to it.
-The nearby single toilet, unisex restrooms have side-transfer toilets and lever-handled faucets.
+Bothwell Lodge provides a mostly level parking lot with an accessible water fountain and information kiosk adjacent to it.
+The nearby single-toilet, unisex restrooms have side-transfer toilets and lever-handled faucets.

-From the parking lot, a wood chip path leads to the lodge.
+From the parking lot, a semi-packed gravel path leads to the visitor center.
 The path does have a slope.
-Steps lead into the east wing of the lodge, where an interpretive video may be viewed.
-Flipbooks are available for viewing.
-Various park information is available and books, souvenirs and pictures may be purchased.
-The lodge, constructed in the late 1890s, has four levels with short, steep steps and narrow doorways.
-Modifications cannot be made without altering the historical fabric of the structure; therefore, the lodge may not be accessible to all visitors.
+In the visitor center, guests can view an interpretive video and find various park information, books and souvenirs.
+The lodge, constructed in the late 1890s, has four levels with narrow doorways and more than 200 short, steep steps.
+Modifications cannot be made without altering the historic fabric of the structure; therefore, the lodge may not be accessible to all visitors.

 Here you will find a shelter equipped with extended-end tables and a group grill that can be reserved for up to 75 people.
 A paved pathway leads to the shelter, a water fountain and the accessible restroom from a handicap parking space.
 The restroom has lever-handled faucets and side-transfer toilets.